ComputerScienceHouse/schedulemaker/README.md

 	}
 	```
 	- Then run `npm install`
-- If your JS/CSS won't load make sure you are on CSH's network if not, contact a current maintainer
+- If your JS/CSS won't load also make sure you are on CSH's network.
+If not, try contacting a current maintainer.

 ## Maintainers